 Following graduation from Ryerson Polytechnical Institute in 1984 with a business degree, Mr. Finelli joined PPL in the area of Franchisee Financial Services and Training.
 From 1985 to 1987, he worked as a market manager, and from 1987 to 1991, he worked as a district sales manager.
-Mr. Finelli served as Vice President, Sales from 1991 to 1998, was promoted to Vice President, Marketing, in 1998 and in 2006 was promoted to Chief Marketing Officer.
+Mr. Finelli served as Vice President, Sales from 1991 to 1998, was promoted to Vice President, Marketing, in 1998 and Chief Marketing Officer in 2006.

-Sebastian Fuschini - Vice President, Franchising
+Sebastian Fuschini - Senior Vice President, Franchising

 Following graduation from Centennial College in 1980 with a business degree, Mr. Fuschini worked in the food industry with Burger King and Movenpick.
 In 1981, Mr. Fuschini joined PPL as a district supervisor.
-Mr. Fuschini has served as Director, Franchising and Vice President, Franchising since 1990.
+Mr. Fuschini has served as Director, Franchising and Vice President, Franchising since 1990, and was promoted to Senior Vice President, Franchising in 2015.

-Paul Methot - Vice President, Operations
+Paul Methot - Senior Vice President, Operations

 Mr. Methot received a Bachelor of Arts (Honours) in Business Administration from the University of Western Ontario in 1983.
 Mr. Methot initially worked for Coopers & Lybrand in the area of mergers and acquisitions.
 He first joined PPL as Director of Real Estate in 1984, leaving to work for First City Investments in the real estate area from 1988 to 1989.
 Mr. Methot returned to PPL in 1989 as Director of Real Estate.
 From 1990 to 1993, he served as Vice President, Corporate Development.
-From 1993 to May 2005 Mr. Methot served as Vice President, Commissary, at which time he moved into his current position as Vice President, Operations.
+From 1993 to May 2005 Mr. Methot served as Vice President, Commissary, at which time he moved into the position of Vice President, Operations.
+In 2015, he was promoted to Senior Vice President, Operations.

-Philip Goudreau - Vice President, Operations Western Canada
+Philip Goudreau - Senior Vice President, Operations Western Canada

-Mr. Goudreau joined PPL in 2011 as Vice President of Operations & Development, Western Canada.
-He manages the Pizza 73 brand plus a select number of Pizza Pizza restaurants located in Western Provinces.
+Mr. Goudreau joined PPL in 2011 as Vice President of Operations & Development, Western Canada, and was promoted to Senior Vice President in 2015F.
+He manages the Pizza 73 brand plus a select number of Pizza Pizza restaurants located in Western provinces.
 Prior to joining PPL, Mr. Goudreau worked for Wendy's International for 22 years in various Training and Senior Operations roles where he managed the business in both Eastern and Western Canada.